azavea/raster-vision/docs/pipelines.rst

 A :class:`~rastervision.core.data.label_store.label_store.LabelStore` supports reading and writing predicted labels for a scene.
 There are subclasses for different tasks and data formats.
 They are used for saving predictions and then loading them during evaluation.

-In the {{ tiny_spacenet }} example, there is no explicit :class:`~rastervision.core.data.label_store.label_store.LabelStore` configured on the validation scene, because it can be inferred from the type of :class:`~rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig` it is part of.
+In the {{ tiny_spacenet }} example, there is no explicit :class:`~rastervision.core.data.label_store.LabelStore` configured on the validation scene, because it can be inferred from the type of :class:`~rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig` it is part of.
-In the ISPRS Potsdam example, the following code is used to explicitly create a :class:`~rastervision.core.data.label_store.label_store.LabelStore` that writes out the predictions in "RGB" format, where the color of each pixel represents the class, and predictions of class 0 (ie. car) are also written out as polygons.
+In the ISPRS Potsdam example, the following code is used to explicitly create a :class:`~rastervision.core.data.label_store.LabelStore` that writes out the predictions in "RGB" format, where the color of each pixel represents the class, and predictions of class 0 (ie. car) are also written out as polygons.

 .. code-block:: python